Alfresco/docs-alfresco/insight-engine/latest/using/sql/index.md

 ## Unsupported SQL

-Alfresco Search and Insight Engine supports a subset of SQL.
+Search and Insight Engine supports a subset of SQL.
 Below is a list of commonly used SQL commands that are not currently supported:

 ## Commands